 Troubleshoot Performance in Complex Application Environments

 With Kentik Firehose, customers can export Kentik’s rich network data to the New Relic platform to enhance the understanding of application performance in the context of network conditions.
 This integration enables network and DevOps teams to collaborate detecting and geo-locating network threats affecting their applications, and to understand the role of cloud infrastructure on application performance.
 They will be able to troubleshoot application performance degradations in an expedited manner — critical in complex network environments such as distributed services in cloud deployments.
+Learn more about the New Relic integration.

 Enable Cost-effective Long-term Storage and More Extensive Business Intelligence